 Oh!
 And we have this amazing opportunity to take a year off to travel and work on ourselves.
 There’s no shortage of things to be grateful for when my negative-thought train pulls out of the station.
 Daily I’m improving my abilities to stop it in its tracks.

-Second, there’s PMA – that’s positive mental attitude.
+Second, there’s PMA – positive mental attitude.
 Traveling has taught me that everything is about perspective.
 Yes, there are times when circumstances are less than ideal.
 A dirty airport bathroom can put a dampener on your day, however remembering that it will never be as bad as the bus station squatter in Jaipur at 5:30am helps keep my attitude stable.